Skip to main content

 25 Types of Environmental Remediation

-While having an environmental issue at your worksite or workplace is troubling, a broad spectrum of contamination situations are treatable.
+While having an environmental issue at your worksite or workplace is troubling, a broad spectrum of contamination situations is treatable.
 There are two broad types of environmental remediation based on where treatment mechanisms are applied:

 1. Ex-situ – having the ground excavated and treated; and